jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ### PriorityLevelConfiguration
 A PriorityLevelConfiguration represents a single isolation class.
 Each PriorityLevelConfiguration has an independent limit on the number of outstanding requests, and limitations on the number of queued requests.
-An example PriorityLevelConfiguration looks like this:

 Concurrency limits for PriorityLevelConfigurations are not specified in absolute number of requests, but rather in "concurrency shares."
 The total concurrency